 If the accused student does not appeal the decision of the Honor Committee within seven days after receiving the written report of the Honor Committee pursuant to Article VI, the decision of the Honor Committee shall become final and binding upon all parties, and the President and Dean of the Law School shall proceed to consider implementation of the recommended penalty.
 In so doing, the President and Dean of the Law School shall have plenary power to accept, reject or modify the recommended penalty.
-The decision of the President and Dean of the Law School is final.
+The decision of the President and Dean of the Law School shall have plenary power to accept, reject or modify the recommended penalty.
+The decision of the President and Dean of the Law School shall have plenary power to accept, reject or modify the recommended penalty.